FBoucher/AzSubscriptionCleaner/CONTRIBUTING.md

 Add an issue.
 We'll review it, add labels and reply within a few days.

+Thank you for this work, much appreciated!

+I have a use case for this script but I'm struggling with the tag part.
+My use case is as follows:
+A single subscription that is used for dev work however after three months any resource in the subscription older than three months should be deleted to minimize consumption cost.
+So ideally I would like to automatically tag any resource a user creates in this subscription with the expireOn tag.
+Could I use Azure Policy for this or instead a script that runs daily and any newly created resources gets assigned the tag expireOn if not already.
+Then your script runs to check for resources with the tag but only deletes them if they are older than three months.

+Hope this makes sense and thanks again!

+Cheers
+Yves

 ### See an issue you'd like to work on?

 Comment on the issue that you'd like to work on it and we'll add the `claimed` label.
 If you see the `claimed` label already on the issue you might want to ask the contributor if they'd like some help.